-The Oxford is a short walk to the historic Union Station, too, which houses some great bars, restaurants and shops, not to mention vintage train benches and decor worthy of a couple's photo shoot.
+The Oxford Hotel is a short walk to the historic Union Station, which houses great bars, restaurants, and shops, not to mention vintage train benches and decor worthy of a couple's photo shoot.

 The rooms here are Euro-sexy, with dark, thick, exposed beams and spacious, mirror-lined bathrooms.
-The spa is one of the best in Vail Valley, with a beautiful indoor-outdoor pool, fresh spa water and tea easily accessible and multiple hot tubs, both inside and out.
+The spa is one of the best in Vail Valley, with a beautiful indoor-outdoor pool, fresh spa water, and multiple hot tubs, both inside and out.
 Sit in the bubbling, warm water with a cup of tea while snowflakes drift around you.

 The Sonnenalp truly feels like it was plucked out of Germany or Switzerland, down to the wall hangings and bedding.
 It's ideal for the couple who craves an overseas adventure without leaving the state.

-In warmer weather, request a handmade picnic basket to go and go for a stroll along the river or through the John Denver memorial gardens.
+In warmer weather, request a handmade picnic basket for a stroll along the river or through the John Denver memorial gardens.
 Then grab a drink downtown and wander past the shops on the cobblestone walking mall.

 If a romantic ski vacation in the winter is what you seek, St. Regis is located just steps from Aspen's famous ski slopes.

 For dinner, award-winning Trecento Quindici simply can't be beat.
-Food is mouthwatering and service is impressive; you can even expect a "crumber" to keep the crumbs from building up on the white tablecloths.
-The food here is exquisite.
-It's contemporary, handmade Italian (can you say "Lady and the Tramp?").
+Food is mouthwatering, contemporary and handmade Italian, and service is impressive; you can even expect a "crumber" to keep the crumbs from building up on the white tablecloths.
 Dine in tall, dramatic chairs and feel like royalty.

-End your day at the Remede Aspen Spa, in the stone grotto with waterfalls you can sit under.
+End your day at the Remede Aspen Spa, sitting under waterfalls in the stone grotto.
 Request a glass of champagne and book a couple's treatment.

 There's something about water that's perfect for a romantic excursion, and the Springs Resort and Spa in Pagosa Springs centers around water.
-Unwind in its many natural hot springs of varying temps, including adult-only ones and small, private baths.
+Unwind in its many natural hot springs of varying temperatures, including adult-only springs and small, private baths.